 LPP provides academic intervention and other services to youth in high school and to seek post-secondary education or meaningful employment.
 Through a partnership with area schools, higher education institutions and community based agencies, the program utilizes a holistic approach to services for LPP students.

 The SUNY Cortland LPP delivers a comprehensive, results-driven program designed to improve the abilities of high school students at-risk of not graduating to graduate from high school prepared for a successful transition into postsecondary education or onto a career path.
-The SUNY Cortland Liberty Partnerships Program serves high school students in 4 school districts to include Candor, Groton, Lansing, and McGraw School Districts.
+The SUNY Cortland Liberty Partnerships Program serves students in grades 6-12 in 5 school districts to include Cortland, Groton, Lansing, McGraw, and Tully School Districts.